Tuesday, 18 October 2011

 working within the artists community to develop a cooperative of artists with the capacity to run, manage and maintain an artist owned artist run initiative that is linked with a similar initiative in Lithgow NSW.
 The purpose of the Projectroom® in Port Adelaide is to provide a media artists hub that supports local artists to make, present and promote themselves online using digital media art, connecting with peers interstate.
 The Projectroom is about facilitating the “people network” to create work together through purposeful online collaborations and peer support.
 We envisage applying for funding through the NBN program. *Projectroom is a trademark of Illuminart Productions Pty Ltd.

 the above projects have been discussed with Community Arts Network and the Disability Arts Transition Team regarding involving artists from other areas, and artists with disability, in the projects.
 We wish to work closely with IDC, Port Adelaide Enfield Council, Maritime Museum and other local heritage organisations, and community groups, and to promote collaborations with and among local artists.

 We anticipate being full time residents in Port Adelaide from February 2013 to undertake these projects.

 The core illuminart team are Cindi Drennan, Luku Kukuku, Craig Laurendet.
-In the Port Adelaide community the key artists already involved in the direction and discussion of these projects include: Kaz Pedersen (Mosaic and glass artist; Bob Daly and Kalyna Micenko (Community artists, textiles and inflatables), Steve Glass (digital and street art), Mandy Glynn-Jones (Illustration) and Derek Rogers (Media art and video).
+In the Port Adelaide community the key artists already involved in the direction and discussion of these projects include: Kaz Pedersen (Mosaic and glass artist; Bob Daly and Kalyna Micenko (Community artists, textiles and inflatables), Steve Glass (digital and street art), Mandi Glynn-Jones (Illustration) and Derek Rogers (Media art and video).
 The artists from outside the Port Adelaide area include: Kathryn Sproul (event design), Chris Bartlett (sculpture), Sam Chamberlain (structure), and Sam Collins (video).